If your website is not showing up on Google, there are a variety of factors that could be responsible.

 There are two types of penalties you can receive from Google.
 Algorithmic and manual.

-Algorithmic penalties occur when Google’s algorithm deems that there are quality issues with your site and decides to penalize you accordingly.
+Algorithmic penalties occur when Google’s algorithm deems quality issues with your site and decides to penalize you accordingly.

 Manual penalties are when a human reviews your website and determines that your site is not compliant with Google’s webmaster quality guidelines.

-Some of the reasons you could receive a manual penalty include:
+Some of the reasons you could receive a manual penalty include the following:

 - User-generated spam